-Judith Meyer of learnlangs.com and other well-serious language learners were inspired to organise the “Polyglot Gathering” (Berlin, 15-18 June 2014) by their experience of the Polyglot Conference in Budapest in May 2013.
+German “hyperpolyglot” Judith Meyer and other well-serious language learners were inspired to organise the “Polyglot Gathering” (Berlin, 15-18 June 2014) by their experience of the Polyglot Conference in Budapest in May 2013.
 I only found out about the 2013 Conference late in the day and was unable to attend, so I made darn sure to sign up in good time to the Gathering and spent several months in eager anticipation.
 As mid June approached, I was still enthusiastic, but also a little nervous.
 This was less because I had volunteered myself as a speaker – I enjoy preparing and delivering talks – but more that I wasn’t sure that as a more-or-less fluent speaker of a mere four foreign languages, I qualified for the title “polyglot”.
 I did, at least, have my beginner’s experience in several other languages, I told myself.
 I need not have worried.
 Attendees ranged from those whose language tally was in double figures to those beginning their first foreign language.
-“Language Learning Enthusiasts’ Gathering” would have worked well as title.
+“Language Learning Enthusiasts’ Gathering” would maybe have worked better as the title.
 In this post I share some of my thoughts and impressions.

 A wide range of ages and nationalities